Apologies we are not currently offering Educational Assessments

-Gifted and talented children may not be thriving at school, or quite simply are not being offered the challenges that they need to progress to their full potential.
-A giftedness assessment involves the administration of an accurate intelligence test.
-The testing session will be for approximately 2 hours during which time, the parent will be interviewed, the child’s intelligence tested and the results will be available.
-Also the report will outline for the school the measures that could be taken to extend the child’s ability.
+Gifted and talented children may not be thriving at school, or may simply not be offered the challenges that they need to progress to their full potential.
+A Giftedness Assessment involves the administration of an accurate intelligence test.
+The testing session will be for approximately 2 hours, during which time the parent will be interviewed, the child’s intelligence tested and the results will be available.
+Also, the report will outline for the school the measures that could be taken to extend the child’s ability.

-The tests that we use are the tests that are recognized across Australia, indeed the world, as the gold standard tests for the measurement of intelligence and numeracy and literacy.
+The tests that we use are those that are recognized across Australia, indeed across the world, as the gold standard tests for the measurement of intelligence and numeracy and literacy.
 Assessment takes time and just cannot be done accurately with tests that are quicker to administer.